Zoning: Mixed-use zoning

+The mixing of land uses is common throughout the world.
+Mixed-use zoning has particular relevance in the United States, where it is proposed as a remedy to the problems caused by widespread single-use zoning.

 Form-based zoning

-Form-based zoning regulates not the type of land use, but the form that land use may take.
+Form-based or intensity zoning regulates not the type of land use, but the form that land use may take.
 For instance, form-based zoning in a dense area may insist on low setbacks, high density, and pedestrian accessibility.
 Form-based codes (FBCs) are designed to directly respond to the physical structure of a community in order to create more walkable and adaptable environments.

-New York's 1916 Zoning Resolution also contained elements of form-based zoning.
-This was a reaction to The Equitable Building which towered over the neighbouring residences, diminishing the availability of sunshine.
-It mandated setbacks to tall buildings involving a mathematical formula based on the height and lot size, and led to the iconic shapes of many early skyscrapers.
-New York City went on to develop ever more complex regulations, including floor-area ratio regulations, air rights and others for specific neighborhoods.

-The French planning system is mostly form-based; zoning codes in French cities generally allow many types of uses.
-The key differences between zones are based on the density of each use on a site.
-For example, a low-density zone may have the same permissible uses as a high-density zone.
-However, the proportion of residential uses in the low-density zone would be greater than in the high-density zone for economic rather than regulatory reasons.
+Form-based zoning codes have five main elements: a regulating plan, public standards, building standards, and precise definitions of technical terms.
+Form-based codes recognize the interrelated nature of all components of land-use planning—zoning, subdivision, and public works—and integrate them to define districts based on the community's desired character and intensity of development.

-The city of Paris has used its zoning system to concentrate high density office buildings in the district of La Défense rather than allow heritage buildings across the city to be demolished to make way for them, as is often the case in London or New York.
+The French planning system is mostly form-based; zones in French cities generally allow many types of uses.
+The city of Paris has used its zoning system to concentrate high-density office buildings in the district of La Défense rather than allow heritage buildings across the city to be demolished to make way for them, as is often the case in London or New York.
 The construction of the Montparnasse Tower in 1973 led to an outcry.
 As a result, two years after its completion the construction of buildings over seven storeys high in the city centre was banned.

+Performance zoning

+Performance zoning, also known as flexible or impact zoning or effects-based planning, was first advocated by Lane Kendig in 1973.
+It uses performance-based or goal-oriented criteria to establish review parameters for proposed development projects.
+Performance zoning may use a menu of compliance options where a property developer can earn points or credits for limiting environmental impacts, including affordable housing units, or providing public amenities.
+In addition to the menu and points system, there may be additional discretionary criteria included in the review process.
+Performance zoning may be applied only to a specific type of development, such as housing, and may be combined with a system of use-based districts.

+Performance zoning is flexible, logical, and transparent while offering a form of accountability.
+These qualities are in contrast with the seemingly arbitrary nature of use-based zoning.
+Performance zoning can also fairly balance a region's environmental and housing needs across local jurisdictions.
+Performance zoning balances principles of markets and private property rights with environmental protection goals.
+However, performance zoning can be extremely difficult to implement due to the complexity of preparing an impact study for each project, and can require the supervising authority to exercise a lot of discretion.
+Performance zoning has not been adopted widely in the US.